ALLY AI trading strategy

 Risk controls and monitoring data

-Track retail auto NCO and 30+ day delinquencies, estimated retail auto originated yield, deposit portfolio yield and customer growth, CET1, adjusted TBVPS, share repurchase pace, and Q2 2026 results scheduled for about July 21, 2026.
+Track retail auto NCO and 30+ day delinquencies, estimated retail auto originated yield, retail deposit portfolio yield and customer growth, CET1, adjusted TBVPS, share repurchase pace, and Q3 2026 results expected around mid-October 2026.

 Define max loss before entry, avoid leverage into rate or credit shocks, and re-check the thesis after each quarterly credit and capital update rather than treating the current P/B as a permanent floor.